- We’ve Tested the new M1 Powered MacBooks. Here’s the Compatibility Info Users Need to Know.

-- WINDOWS 10 OCTOBER 2018 UPDATE WITH PLUGABLE DOCKING STATIONS AND USB VIDEO ADAPTERS
+- WINDOWS 10 OCTOBER 2020 UPDATE AND PLUGABLE DISPLAYLINK USB DOCKING STATIONS AND USB VIDEO ADAPTERS

 - Supports two DisplayPort or HDMI connected displays at resolutions up to 4K@60Hz per display (3840×2160@60Hz) or one single 5K@60Hz display using both DisplayPort outputs.
 Displays and cables must support the desired resolution